tmckayus/katacoda/ai-machine-learning/certifai-notebook/finish.md

 To try out an OpenShift installation, go to [try.openshift.com](https://try.openshift.com)

-For other general AI/ML content on learn.openshift.com, press _Next Scenario_ or simply
-close your browser tab if you are finished.
+To see other available scenarios, press _Next Scenario_ or simply close your browser tab if you are finished.

 Have a great day!